html5rocks/www.html5rocks.com/content/tutorials/webcomponents/customelements/en/index.md

 <h4 id="unresolvedels">Unresolved elements</h4>

-Because custom elements are registered by script using `document.register()`, **they can be used _before_ their definition is registered** by the browser.
+Because custom elements are registered by script using `document.register()`, **they can be declared or created _before_ their definition is registered** by the browser.
 For example, you can declare `<x-tabs>` on the page but end up invoking `document.register('x-tabs')` much later.

 Before elements are upgraded to their definition, they're called **unresolved elements**.